-The business profile said clients were referred to Mr C from his Armed Forces pensions contact or by other clients, and he was 'currently putting them into' a bond provided by Friends Provident International (FPI).
-It noted that 'the underlying investments were regulated'.
+The business profile said clients were referred to Mr C from his Armed Forces pensions contact or by other clients, and he was 'currently putting them into an international Friends Provident Bond, the underlying investments were regulated'.
 It said:

 '[Mr C] himself was not a regulated adviser, he was a consultant to these clients and advised them on their armed forces transfers only, he was a qualified accountant and was a member of the Chartered Institute of Accountants.